microbit-cz/analog-indicator-180deg-with-servo/README.md

 3. When your face of the indicator is done, you can burn the stand.
 Open the *180_analog_indicator_stand.svg* in LightBurn Software.
-![Face of the indicator](./180_analog_indicator_stand.svg) -Set the green parts cut trough, and you can start.
+![Face of the indicator](./180_analog_indicator_stand.svg)
+ - Set the green parts cut trough, and you can start.

 4. Now you should have all parts done.
   - ![Done face of the indicator](./images/face_1.png)